 If a memory module was disabled by the user or by POST, reseat the memory module; then, run the Setup utility and enable the memory module.

-App Direct Mode
+App Direct Mode:

 Run DCPMM Test for DCPMMs.

-Memory Mode and Mixed Memory Mode
+Memory and Mixed Memory Mode:

-- Reverse the modules between the channels (of the same processor), and then restart the solution.
+- Reverse the modules between the channels (of the same processor), and then restart the server.
 If the problem is related to a memory module, replace the failing memory module.NoteWhen DCPMMs are installed, only adopt this method in Memory Mode.

 (Trained technician only) Install the failing memory module into a memory module connector for processor 2 (if installed) to verify that the problem is not the processor or the memory module connector.

-(Trained technician only) Replace the node.
+(Trained technician only) Replace the system board.

 Multiple memory modules in a channel identified as failing

-- Remove the highest-numbered memory module of those that are identified and replace it with an identical known good memory module; then, restart the solution.
+- Remove the highest-numbered memory module of those that are identified and replace it with an identical known good memory module; then, restart the server.
 Repeat as necessary.
 If the failures continue after all identified memory modules are replaced, go to step 4.

 - (Trained technician only) Install the failing memory module into a memory module connector for processor 2 (if installed) to verify that the problem is not the processor or the memory module connector.